crimist/ctf/maplectf2022/valentina/README.md

 ## Walkthrough 1

-Given that this project was deep into npm dependency hell the first obvious step was to check if any libraries had vulnerabilies.
+Given that this project was deep into npm dependency hell the first obvious step was to check if any libraries had vulnerabilities.

 ```
 $ npm audit